Program description

 • Formal training in designing clinical research and the responsible conduct of research

-• Attendance at weekly seminars on principles of clinical pharmacology, collaborative, basic, and clinical research, or special topics in oncology
+• Attendance at weekly seminars on principles of clinical pharmacology, collaborative, basic, and clinical research, or special topics in therapeutic area

-• Educating pharmacy students in small group facilitation, large group didactics, and OSCE examinations
+• Educating pharmacy learners in small group facilitation, OSCE examinations, and large group didactics

 Other program features and details